 - Set a price based on what you can afford to sell the product for and what the market will bear.
 You may even find that what your target market is willing to pay may be higher than the price point you calculated.

 Keep in mind that the price you decide on for your product launch might not be your final price.
-Being agile with your pricing can help you after going to market.
+Being agile with your pricing strategy can help you after going to market.

-4. Consider channels for distribution
+4. Consider sales and marketing channels for distribution

 A critical part of bringing any product to market is knowing how you will distribute it.
 This boils down to a simple question: What is the best way to reach your target customers?

-For some businesses, selling direct to consumer (D2C) is most effective.
+For some businesses, selling direct-to-consumer (D2C) is most effective.
 Customers can make direct purchases from your brand via your e-commerce store.
 Examples of popular D2C brands include Dollar Shave Club and Warby Parker.

 If you opt for a D2C route, you need to ensure that your plan includes building a robust online storefront as well as a system for managing your supply chain.
 Ask yourself: